gingkapls/sdm636_unlocker/README.md

+# Unlocking and relocking scripts for Asus Zenfone Max Pro M1 (X00T/X00TD)

+> I do not bear any responsibility in the catastrophic event that your device gets bricked, you run these scripts at your own risk.

 ## DATA WILL BE WIPED SO MAKE A BACKUP

+### Unlocking

 1. Clone this repository by running `git clone https://gingkapls/sdm636_unlock`
 2. cd into `./sdm636_unlock/unlock`